Tikubonn/sara.el/README.md

 * `(sara-eof SARA)`
-    * close a process of argument of *SARA*.
+    * close a process of argument of *SARA*. if process was already closed, this dont close the process.

 * `(sara-kill SARA)`
-    * send a kill signal to argument of *SARA*.
+    * send a kill signal to argument of *SARA*. if process was already closed, this dont send a signal.

 * `(sara-quit SARA)`
-    * send a quit signal to argument of *SARA*.
+    * send a quit signal to argument of *SARA*. if process was already closed, this dont send a signal.

 * `(sara-interrupt SARA)`
-    * send a intrrupt signal to argument of *SARA*.
+    * send a intrrupt signal to argument of *SARA*. if process was already closed, this dont send a signal.

 * `(sara-stop SARA)`
-    * send a stop signal to argument of *SARA*.
+    * send a stop signal to argument of *SARA*. if process was already closed, this dont send a signal.

 * `(sara-continue SARA)`
-    * send a continue signal to argument of *SARA*.
+    * send a continue signal to argument of *SARA*. if process was already closed, this dont send a signal.

 # todo